Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 How Does One Check Their Diagonal?

-I want the student to as they are walking and changing directions, say up every time they see the horses outside shoulder lift.
-Making sure they are saying it at the correct time and that they remember to switch and look to the other side when they change direction.
+I want the student, as they are walking and changing directions, to say "up" every time they see the horse's outside shoulder lift.
+Make sure they are saying it at the correct time and that they remember to switch and look to the other side when they change direction.
 I tell them not to worry, once they start trotting the horse's shoulder movement will be more easily visible.
 Like everything else with my students though, I do it the slow way first!